myersw12/wimax_ldpc_lib/README.md

 ## Capacity Curve

-The Capacity Curve example creates an encoder/decoder pair and calculates the Eb/No value where the Bit Error Rate (BER) is 1e-5 for all code rates.
+The Capacity Curve example creates a BPSK encoder/decoder pair and calculates the Eb/No value where the Bit Error Rate (BER) is 1e-5 for all code rates.
 The user specifies the Z factor.
 The resulting plot is a saved as a PNG file in to the directory where the tool is running.
 The plot also shows the Shannon limit and BPSK-AWGN bound for reference purposes.

 ```
 Usage: ./Capacity_example <num_threads> <z>